AVSystem/Anjay/doc/sphinx/source/Tools/CliLwM2MServer.rst

 -------------------

-For the purpose of early testing of Anjay-based clients, we provide a simple CLI implementation of LwM2M that supports the UDP and TCP (although the TCP support is in a very early stage, and it may not be as stable as UDP) protocols.
+For the purpose of early testing of Anjay-based clients, we provide a simple CLI implementation of LwM2M.
 It is written in Python using `powercmd` library.
-You can find it in commercial version of Anjay in `bootstrap/framework/nsh_lwm2m/` directory.
+You can find it in `tests/integration/framework/nsh-lwm2m <https://github.com/AVSystem/Anjay/tree/master/tests/integration/framework/nsh-lwm2m>`_ directory in the Anjay repository.

 Running the server
 ~~~~~~~~~~~~~~~~~~

-You can start the server (from the main Anjay directory) by running `./bootstrap/framework/nsh-lwm2m/nsh_lwm2m.py`
+You can start the server (from the main Anjay directory) by running `./tests/integration/framework/nsh-lwm2m/nsh_lwm2m.py`
 with the following optional arguments:

 --help, -h            Show help.